jacano1969/moodle-block_courseawards_vote/readme.md

 * Delete the block in the usual manner.

 > **Note:** If you remove the block, the data is retained.
 Simply re-add the block to get the data back.

-### Medal Block

-* Go to a course as Teacher role or better.
-* Turn on editing and add the 'Course Award - Medal' block and move it where you wish.
-* *Administrators* can now award a medal.
-* Delete the block in the usual manner.

-> **Note:** If you remove the block, the data is retained.
-Simply re-add the block to get the data back.

-### Report

-* Reports are *currently* available to site administrators only.
-* On the Admin menu, click Reports, then Course Awards.
-* Click on the report you would like to see.
-* You can sort the reports differently by clicking on the column titles.
-* If the course has votes or notes, click on the number in the votes/notes column and you will see specific details about that course's votes and notes.
-* If no courses have been voted on, no data will be available.
-* Click 'Save as CSV' to do just that.
-* Pie charts are and require an internet connection.

-> **Note:** The pie chart is dependent on [Google Chart Tools](http://code.google.com/apis/chart/interactive/docs/gallery/piechart.html) to generate charts on the fly.
-This requires an internet connection.
-If one is not available, the image will not be shown.
-Due to the interactive nature of the chart, it cannot be saved as an image in the same way as the previous version.
-There are many good desktop apps and browser plugins for saving screenshots.

-### Save as CSV

-This option appears on all pages where there is a table of data relating to courses or users.
-Use it to save the results out as a CSV file, which can then be opened with your favourite spreadsheet or word processing application.

-> **Note:** If two admins are generating reports concurrently, the CSV file will be overwritten by the most recently generated report.

 ## Configuration of the Vote block